TokenScavenger logo TokenScavenger

 Opensource.
 MIT License.

-Scavenge every free LLM token with a single OpenAI-compatible gateway.
+Scavenge local and free LLM tokens with a single OpenAI-compatible gateway.

 Live status